EutropicAI/cccv/README.md

 #### cv2

-a simple example to use the SISR (Single Image Super-Resolution) model to process an image (APISR)
+a simple example to use the SISR (Single Image Super-Resolution) model to process an image

 ```python
 import cv2